mmomtchev/pamphlets/On_Terrorism.md

 Thus the right definition is:

-***Terrorism is the unnecessary use or the threat of using physical violence for advancing a political agenda***.
+***Terrorism is the unprovoked use or the threat of using physical violence for advancing a political agenda***.

 Ridiculing you and ostracizing you does not count - even if it definitely justifies at least some form of dirty fighting.
 Only physical violence justifies physical violence.